-As a Pennsylvania criminal defense lawyer and Delaware County criminal defense lawyer located in Boothwyn, Michael T. Malarick, Esq, handles matters involving summary offenses, misdemeanors, and felonies.
-Contact our Delaware County criminal defense lawyer today for a free initial consultation.
+As a Pennsylvania criminal defense attorney in Delaware County, PA Michael T. Malarick, handles criminal defense matters involving summary offenses, misdemeanors, and felonies.
+Contact our criminal defense lawyer in Delaware County PA today for a free initial consultation.

-Michael T. Malarick is an experienced Delaware County criminal defense lawyer located in Boothwyn, PA.
-With over 25 years of experience, the law office of Michael T. Malarick handles criminal law cases in and around Delaware County, Boothwyn, Philadelphia, Upper Darby, Drexel Hill, Springfield, Aston, and more.
+Michael T. Malarick is an experienced criminal defense attorney in Delaware County, PA.
+With over 25 years of experience, the law office of Michael T. Malarick handles criminal law cases in and around Delaware County, Boothwyn, Philadelphia, Chester County, Montgomery County, Upper Darby, Drexel Hill, Springfield, Aston, and more.
 Call for a free initial consultation on criminal law cases today.

 What is a Summary Offense